-- 1. The continued devious double games by certain States Parties to the CWC have given certain leeway to some terrorist groups leading to the uses of chemical weapons by them in several occasions. - 2.
-The United States under the pretext of technical problems to continuous refrain from purging its chemical arsenal, the main obligation under the Convention and the top priority of the OPCW.
+- 1. The continued devious double games by certain States Parties to the Convention have given certain leeway to some terrorist groups leading to the uses of chemical weapons by them in several occasions. - 2.
+The United States of America under the pretext of technical problems to continuous refrain from purging its chemical arsenal, the main obligation under the Convention and the top priority of the OPCW.
 In the meantime, other major possessor State, Russian Federation, met the revised deadline and destroyed its chemical stockpiles.
 Even Syria, which joined the Convention following the last Review Conference, also eliminated its chemical weapons, while itself has been a target of chemical attacks by ISIS and other terrorist groups. - 3.
-The universality of the Convention is still unrealized due mainly to its non-ratification by the Israeli regime which possesses WMDs including chemical weapons.
-This regime's refusal, supported by the United States, to join the NPT and CWC continues to complicate the dynamics of peace and security in the Middle East. - 4.
-The unilateral approach and practices of the current US administration has also adversely affected the machinery of the OPCW and its consensus-based decision making process.
-The weak decision on attribution responsibility made by a vote in the 4th CSP special session contravenes Article XV of the Convention which requires the holding of an amendment conference for that purpose.
+The universality of the Convention is still unrealised due mainly to its non-ratification by the Israeli regime which possesses WMDs including chemical weapons.
+This regime's refusal, supported by the United States, to join the NPT and the Convention continues to complicate the dynamics of peace and security in the Middle East. - 4.
+The unilateral approach and practices of the current United States administration has also adversely affected the machinery of the OPCW and its consensus-based decision making process.
+The weak decision on attribution responsibility made by a vote in the Fourth Special Session of the Conference of the States Parties contravenes Article XV of the Convention, which requires the holding of an amendment conference for that purpose.
 Given the importance and the value of consensus in all WMD-related contexts, including in the OPCW, there is strong and urgent need to redress the situation, revoking any legal implications therefrom.

-Distinguished Delegates,
+Distinguished delegates,